Recycle Rewards FAQs

 What are the different types of refund points?

 • Reverse Vending Machine (RVMs) are conveniently located self-service refund points.
-You will be able to find these near supermarkets and in public spaces across Tasmania once Recycle Rewards launches.
+You can find these near supermarkets and in public spaces across Tasmania.
 The machines can accept up to 60 drink containers a minute.
-The majority of refund points in Tasmania will be RVMs.
+The majority of refund points in Tasmania are RVMs.

-• Depots will be staffed centres that are able to sort and count bulk loads of containers.
-You can walk through or drive through to get your containers counted, and get your immediate cash or electronic refund.
+• Depots are staffed centres that are able to sort and count bulk loads of containers.
+You can walk through or drive through to get your drink containers counted and get your immediate cash or electronic refund.

 What is an RVM?